 Font and Colors

-The name of the Nescafe brand is played originally.
-This is a combination of the words “Nestle” (the parent company bears this name) and “cafe” (the range is represented by instant coffee in the form of granules or powder).
-Typical elements of the style are a long horizontal line that extends from the top of the “N” and a small cloud-shaped diacritic mark above the “É.”
+The Nescafé trademark is creatively used.
+It combines the words “Nestle” (the parent company’s name) and “cafe” (the range includes instant coffee in granule or powder form).
+Characteristic style elements include a long horizontal line extending from the top of the letter “N” and a small diacritical mark in the form of a cloud over the letter “É.”

-The custom sans serif font is based on the Neuropa font.
-In this case, both letters “E” resemble the handle of a mug, and the stick above the “É” symbolizes the steam coming from the hot drink.
-The color scheme since 1998 includes black, white, and red.
+The custom serif font is based on Neuropa.
+In this case, the two letters “E” resemble a mug handle, and the stick above “É” symbolizes steam rising from a hot drink.
+Since 1998, the color palette has included black, white, and red.